amritanshu98/namaste-react/README.md

-# This is Namaste React Learning Repository.
+# This is Namaste React Learning Repository 🚀